The Socio-Economic Context

 dollars or 63 Rupees is the average Per Capita Income per day in Sivagangai district

-Our school is situated in Sivagangai district, Tamil Nadu; it is one of the least developed districts in India.
-Our students come from low-caste families that have engaged in subsistence agriculture and manual labour for many generations.
+Our school is situated in Sivagangai district; it is one of the less developed districts in Tamil Nadu.
+Our students come from families that have engaged in subsistence agriculture and manual labour for many generations.
 The district is frequently affected by drought, which lead to reduced farm incomes and loss of livelihood.

 A serious problem in the district is alcoholism amongst working age men, with alcohol consumption growing at 9% annually despite the poor economic climate.
 A significant number of men are either out of the workforce or spend the majority of their earnings on alcohol.
 The largest employer in this area is MNREGA, the government’s rural work scheme; 82% of the people it employs locally are women, according to government statistics.